Dulaya/learn-the-mern-client/src/components/Homework.md

 Example: `git push -u origin arrow-function`

-13. Wait a few minutes for Netlify to rebuild.
+13. Wait a few minutes (usually less than 3 minutes) for Netlify to automatically rebuild.
 Go to [https://learnthemern.com/lesson](https://learnthemern.com/lesson) to see your work live.